danionescu0/home-automation/weather-predict/README.md

 ## Weather prediction using machine learning (keras with tensorflow) and local weather data from the weather station

+This project will attempt to forecast rain on the next few hours using historical data gathered from a local weather station.

-The input data will previous information gathered locally from the weather station on the following sensors:
+The data contains datapoints every 10 minutes gathered from the following sensors:

 - temperature